-While thus trying to live in the life of a bygone age, during the first century A.D. when the ministry of Paul was in full force, and to call up the figure of the past from its tomb, duly robed in all its former raiment, every help is welcome which enables us to fill up the dim outline.
+While thus trying to live in the life of a bygone age, during the first century A.D. when Paul's ministry was in full force, and to call up the figure of the past from its tomb, duly robed in all its former raiment, every help is welcome which enables us to fill up the dim outline.
 Especially we delight to look upon the only one of the manifold features of that past existence which still is living.
 We remember with pleasure that the earth, the sea, and the sky still combine for us in the same landscapes which passed before the eyes of the wayfaring Apostle.

 The mole on which Paul landed at Puteoli, during his ministry, still stretches its ruins into the blue waters of the bay.
-The remains of the Baian villas, whose marble porticoes he then beheld glittering in the sunset, - his first specimen of Italian luxury, - still are seen along the shore.
-We may still enter Rome as he did by the same Appian Road, through the same Capenian Gate, and wander among the ruins of "Caesar’s palace" (Philippians 1:13) on the Palatine, while our eye rests upon the same aqueducts radiating over the Campagna to the unchanging hills.
+The remains of the Baian villas, whose marble porticoes he then beheld glittering in the sunset, his first specimen of Italian luxury, still are seen along the shore.
+We may still enter Rome as he did by the same Appian Road, through the same Capenian Gate, and wander among the ruins of Caesar’s palace (Philippians 1:13) on the Palatine, while our eye rests upon the same aqueducts radiating over the Campagna to the unchanging hills.

 Those who have visited the above spots must often have felt a thrill of recollection as they trod in the footsteps of the Apostle.
 They must have been conscious how much the identity of the outward scene brought them into communion with him, while they tried to image to themselves the feelings with which he must have looked upon the objects before them.
 They who have experienced this will feel how imperfect a biography of Paul's life and ministry must be without faithful representations of the places which he visited.